VikVelev/MovieRecommendor/README.md

 $~ python main.py
 ```
 Wait for it to load.
-After loading type an anime you liked.
+After loading type a show which you liked.